FAQ for Own It Now Properties

 2. What are “Direct Buy” Own It Now properties?

 “Direct Buy” Own It Now properties have been made available for sale per citizen request.
-Availability standards include requests from the opposite owner of a duplex or a citizen requesting a property be removed from the demolition list.
-“Direct Buy” properties properties are marked as such, listed at a set price, and are not subject to being sold to the highest offer submission.
+Availability standards include but are not limited to requests from the opposite owner of a duplex or a citizen requesting a property be removed from the demolition list.
+“Direct Buy” properties are marked as such, listed at a set price, and are not subject to being sold to the highest offer submission.
 The citizen who requested the property will have an allotted time to purchase the property before other applications are considered.

 Unlike Auction properties, Own It Now properties have not been cleaned out or secured by the Detroit Land Bank.
 “Direct Buy” closing procedures and compliance obligations remain the same as other Own It Now properties.
-Discounts are not available for “Demo Pull” sales.
+Discounts are not available for “Driect Buy” sales.

 3. How does Own It Now work?